Full Metal Jacket: Filming

 Principal photography began on August 27, 1985, and concluded on August 8, 1986.
-Scenes were filmed in Cambridgeshire, the Norfolk Broads, in eastern London at Millennium Mills and Beckton Gas Works in Newham and on the Isle of Dogs.
+Scenes were filmed in Cambridgeshire, the Norfolk Broads, in East London at Millennium Mills and Beckton Gas Works in Newham and on the Isle of Dogs.
 Kubrick hired Anton Furst as the production designer, impressed by his work on The Company of Wolves (1984).
 Bassingbourn Barracks, a former Royal Air Force station and then a British Army base, was used as the Parris Island Marines boot camp.
-A British army rifle range near Barton, Cambridge was used for the scene in which Hartman congratulates Private Pyle for his shooting skills.
+A British army rifle range near Barton, Cambridgeshire, was used for the scene in which Hartman congratulates Private Pyle for his shooting skills.
 Kubrick and Furst worked from still photographs of Huế taken in 1968.
 Kubrick found an area owned by British Gas that closely resembled it and was scheduled to be demolished.
 The disused Beckton Gas Works, a few miles from central London, was filmed to depict Huế after attacks.
 Kubrick had buildings demolished and the film's art director used a wrecking ball to knock holes in some of the buildings over the course of two months.
 Kubrick had a plastic replica jungle delivered from California, but once he saw it, he dismissed the idea, saying; "I don't like it.
 Get rid of it."
 The open country scenes were filmed at marshland in Cliffe-at-Hoo and along the River Thames.
 Locations were decorated with 200 palm trees imported from Spain and 100,000 plastic tropical plants from Hong Kong.

 Kubrick acquired four M41 tanks from a Belgian army colonel who was an admirer of his work.
 Westland Wessex helicopters, which have a much longer and less-rounded nose than that of the Vietnam era H-34, were painted Marines green to represent Sikorsky H-34 Choctaw helicopters.
 Kubrick obtained a selection of rifles, M79 grenade launchers and M60 machine guns from a licensed weapons dealer.